 They spent the day practicing.
 However, there was one song that Phillips didn't like.
 It was the Collegians' "Zoom, Zoom, Zoom," with Fred Johnson doing a fantastic bass riff.
 Phillips loved the riff, but the rest of it didn't appeal to him.
 He thought that the background would fit in with "Heart And Soul," but they didn't know it.
 Then he suggested "Blue Moon," which, fortunately, Nini knew.

 "Blue Moon" was a Richard Rodgers & Lorenz Hart tune that had first seen the light of day in 1933, when it was written for Jean Harlow and called "Prayer."
 Not used in the intended movie (neither was Harlow), Rogers & Hart kept the melody and rewrote the lyrics as the title tune from 1934's Manhattan Melodrama.
 That version didn't fly either, being cut from the film prior to the its release.
 However, it was reworked again and made it into the film as "The Bad In Every Man."
 Finally, in 1934, Hart came up with the fourth set of lyrics and "Blue Moon" was born.
 [For those of you who appreciate totally useless trivia, Manhattan Melodrama was the movie that John Dillinger had just seen when he was shot by FBI agents.
-"The Bad In Every Man" was sung in the film by Shirley Ross, in blackface (she was the one who would sing "Thanks For The Memory" with Bob Hope in The Big Broadcast Of 1938).]
+"The Bad In Every Man" was sung in the film by Shirley Ross, in a hideous wig and with her skin artificially darkened to look like she belonged in front of a black band (she was the one who would sing "Thanks For The Memory" with Bob Hope in The Big Broadcast Of 1938).]

 The Marcels' second session was on March 16.
 This time they recorded "Two People In The World," "A Fallen Tear," and "Sweet Was The Wine."
 None of these was released on a single.
 "Teeter Totter Love," "Over The Rainbow," and "Crazy Bells" were recorded at a second session that month.